coduori/dmvic/README.md

 Before requesting for a motor vehicle insurance certificate as an intermediary, the target insurance company should have allocated stock to your DMVIC account.
 This feature enables checking the stock count that has been provided by the insurance company.
 When the stock is 0, you cannot succesfully request for a motor vehicle certificate and thus you need to request for stock replenishment from the insurance company.

-> **Note:** The insurance company ID required as input in the `checkStockStatus()` function is provided by DMVIC and is not an arbitrary number.
-See below the list of supported companies and their matching DMVIC IDs.

 <div>

 ```javascript